telcharr/gchat_mbox_extractor/README.md

 ## What's this?

-If you're an IT pro or Google Workspace admin, you've probably encountered the joy (read: pain) of dealing with Google Chat .mbox exports.
+If you're a Google Workspace admin, you've probably encountered the joy (read: pain) of dealing with Google Chat .mbox exports.
 I looked for a tool to parse these .mbox exports, but found nothing.
 So, I made my own.